grahamcarman/docs/astro/configure-deployment-resources.md

 :::cli

 This document focuses on configuring Deployments through the Cloud UI.
-For steps and best practices for configuring Deployments as code using the Astro CLI, see [Manage Deployments as code](manage-deployments-as-code.md).
+To configure Deployments as code using the Astro CLI, see [Manage Deployments as code](manage-deployments-as-code.md).

 :::